bonniepan02/rebel-alliance/bookclub/notes/sre.md

 SREs provision to meet a capacity target at a specific response speed, and thus are keenly interested in a service’s performance.
 SREs and product developers will (and should) monitor and modify a service to improve its performance, thus adding capacity and improving efficiency.

+# Service Level Objects

+## SLI:

+An SLI is a service level indicator—a carefully defined quantitative measure of some aspect of the level of service that is provided, such as request latency, error rate, system throughput, and availability.

+## SLO

+An SLO is a service level objective: a target value or range of values for a service level that is measured by an SLI.
+A natural structure for SLOs is thus SLI ≤ target, or lower bound ≤ SLI ≤ upper bound.
+Higher QPS often leads to larger latencies, and it’s common for services to have a performance cliff beyond some load threshold.

+Choosing and publishing SLOs to users sets expectations about how a service will perform.
+This strategy can reduce unfounded complaints to service owners about, for example, the service being slow.
+Without an explicit SLO, users often develop their own beliefs about desired performance, which may be unrelated to the beliefs held by the people designing and operating the service.

+> The solution to this Chubby scenario is interesting: SRE makes sure that global Chubby meets, but does not significantly exceed, its service level objective.
+In any given quarter, if a true failure has not dropped availability below the target, a controlled outage will be synthesized by intentionally taking down the system.
+In this way, we are able to flush out unreasonable dependencies on Chubby shortly after they are added.
+Doing so forces service owners to reckon with the reality of distributed systems sooner rather than later.

+## SLA

+SLAs are service level agreements: an explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLOs they contain.
+An easy way to tell the difference between an SLO and an SLA is to ask "what happens if the SLOs aren’t met?": if there is no explicit consequence, then you are almost certainly looking at an SLO.

+An understanding of what your users want from the system will inform the judicious selection of a few indicators.
+Choosing too many indicators makes it hard to pay the right level of attention to the indicators that matter, while choosing too few may leave significant behaviors of your system unexamined.

+## Waht do you and your users care about?

+- User-facing serving systems: availability, latency, and throughput
+- Storage systems: latency, availability, and durability, data integrity
+- Big data systems, throughput and end-to-end latency.
+How much data is being processed?
+How long does it take the data to progress from ingestion to completion?
+- All systems care about correctness.

+monitoring metrics: distributions or averages.
+Monitoring and alerting based only on the average latency would show no change in behavior over the course of the day, when there are in fact significant changes in the tail latency.

+A high-order percentile, such as the 99th or 99.9th, shows you a plausible worst-case value, while using the 50th percentile (also known as the median) emphasizes the typical case.
+And allow an error budget—a rate at which the SLOs can be missed—and track that on a daily or weekly basis.

+## Choosing targets

+Choosing targets (SLOs) is not a purely technical activity because of the product and business implications, which should be reflected in both the SLIs and SLOs (and maybe SLAs) that are selected.

+While understanding the merits and limits of a system is essential, adopting values without reflection may lock you into supporting a system that requires heroic efforts to meet its targets, and that cannot be improved without significant redesign.

+SLOs can—and should—be a major driver in prioritizing work for SREs and product developers, because they reflect what users care about.
+A good SLO is a helpful, legitimate forcing function for a development team.
+But a poorly thought-out SLO can result in wasted work if a team uses heroic efforts to meet an overly aggressive SLO, or a bad product if the SLO is too lax.
+SLOs are a massive lever: use them wisely.

+## SLOs Set Expectations

+### Keep a safety margin

+An SLO buffer also makes it possible to accommodate reimplementations that trade performance for other attributes, such as cost or ease of maintenance, without having to disappoint users.

+### Don't overachieve

+Understanding how well a system is meeting its expectations helps decide whether to invest in making the system faster, more available, and more resilient.
+Alternatively, if the service is doing fine, perhaps staff time should be spent on other priorities, such as paying off technical debt, adding new features, or introducing other products.

 References:

 1. [Google SRE books](https://landing.google.com/sre/books/)